preprocess_signals

 Description

-Apply smoothing filters to all signal files in a folder.
-Writes filtered signals to an output folder, and generates a file structure matching the input folder.
-The method used to smooth the signals can be specified, but is RMS as default.
+Apply a smoothing filter ('method') to all signal files in a folder and its subfolders.
+Writes filtered signal files to an output folder, and generates a file structure matching the input folder.

 Theory